Launching an Instance Using Manual Launch

 - On the Step 3: Configure Instance Details page, change the default settings for the following parameters:

 Parameter Action Auto-assign Public IP Select Enable.
 Network Select a different setting or click Create new VPC to run the instance in a network other than the default.

 - [Optional] Change the default settings for other instance parameters as follows:

-Placement group Select a setting other than No Placement Group to enable the instance to participate in a low-latency, 10 Gbps network.For more information, see Placement Groups.NotePlacement group appears when you request spot instances.
+Placement group Select a setting other than No Placement Group to enable the instance to participate in a low-latency, 10 Gbps network.See Placement Groups.NotePlacement group appears when you request spot instances.
 IAM role Select a different setting or click the link to configure a new IAM role.
-Shutdown behavior Select a setting other than .NoteThe Shutdown behavior option is not displayed, if you selected Request Spot Instances.
+Shutdown behavior Select a setting other than Stop.NoteThe Shutdown behavior option is not displayed, if you selected Request Spot Instances.
 Enable termination protection Select the Protect against accidental termination check box.
 Monitoring Select the Enable CloudWatch detailed monitoring check box.
 Tenancy Select a setting other than Shared - Run a shared hardware instance.